tashmcgarey/codat-docs/docs/introduction/using-codats-api.md

 updatedAt: "2022-11-03T11:18:13.618Z"
 ---

-The Codat API provides secure access to contributed business data from your SME customers mapped to our [accounting](https://docs.codat.io/docs/datamodel-accounting), [banking](https://docs.codat.io/docs/data-model-banking), and [commerce](https://docs.codat.io/docs/datamodel-commerce) data models.
+The Codat API provides secure access to contributed business data from your SMB customers mapped to our [accounting](https://docs.codat.io/docs/datamodel-accounting), [banking](https://docs.codat.io/docs/data-model-banking), and [commerce](https://docs.codat.io/docs/datamodel-commerce) data models.

 A single REST API with over 40 different groups of endpoints, the API supports a wide range of operations and HTTP methods, including: